Car Insurance for Winter Storage: Can You Drop Coverage or Lower Rates?

 5. Set a calendar reminder to reinstate full coverage before you plan to drive again.

 Your insurer may issue a prorated refund for the unused portion of your liability and collision premiums.
-Learn more about getting a refund when changing your policy.
+Learn more about removing a car from your policy and how refunds are calculated when you make mid-term changes.

 Pincher's Pro Tip